 But we shouldn’t get bogged down into the exact time the Miryams arrived at the tomb, because when they arrived at the tomb, יהושע was not there!

 Marqos never tells us when יהושע came back to life and came out of the tomb.

 He only tells us when the women found the tomb empty!

 So, Marqos tells us nothing about when יהושע was raised.

 It only tells us that at sunrise on the first day of the week, He was not there!!!.

 Luqas reads a little differently.

-The Greek here is ὄρθρος βαθύς – orthros bathus and is usually rendered at dawn or at daybreak.
+The Greek text that is translated as ‘early dawn’ is written as ὄρθρος βαθύς – orthros bathus and is usually rendered as ‘at dawn’ or ‘at daybreak’.

-So, both Marqos, Luqas records that the Miryams came to the tomb very early in the morning, as the sun was just coming up.
+So, like’s Marqos, Luqas records that the Miryams came to the tomb very early in the morning, as the sun was just coming up.

 Turning to the Fourth Account, which is usually attributed to Yoḥanan, we find yet another point of view about when the women came: